git-mihirchovatiya/pdfQuery_Langchain/README.md

-"langcjain application to get information from pdf by asking queries."
+"langchain application to get information from pdf by asking queries."